mym0us3r/Unified-Sysmon-Configs/README.md

 ---

-### Coverage Expansion - Five EIDs With No Prior Wazuh Detection (2026-07-24)
+### Coverage Expansion - Six EIDs With No Prior Wazuh Detection (2026-07-24)

-`0840`, `0880`, `0890`, `0955`, and `0960` add behavioral detection for EID 6, 9, 17/18, 24, and 29 - none of which had dedicated Wazuh rules before, in this project or in Wazuh's own default ruleset.
+`0840`, `0845`, `0880`, `0890`, `0955`, and `0960` add behavioral detection for EID 6, 9, 17/18, 24, 25, and 29 - none of which had dedicated Wazuh rules before, in this project or in Wazuh's own default ruleset.
 Confirmed directly against the archived upstream `wazuh/wazuh-ruleset` repository: the stock dispatch table stops at EID 15, and stock behavioral coverage exists only for EID 1.

+**`sysmon-native.xml` fixes (v1.3 and v1.4), and a deployment gap found along the way:**

-**`sysmon-native.xml` fix required for EID 24 (ClickFix):** the config previously excluded `chrome.exe`, `msedge.exe`, and `firefox.exe` from `ClipboardChange` telemetry.
+- **EID 24 (ClickFix, v1.3):** the config previously excluded `chrome.exe`, `msedge.exe`, and `firefox.exe` from `ClipboardChange` telemetry.
 This directly conflicted with detecting ClickFix (T1204.004) - the technique's clipboard write happens via JavaScript *inside the browser process*, so the exclusion silenced the one signal needed to catch it.
-Fixed in `sysmon-native.xml` v1.3; the Office-app exclusion (unrelated to ClickFix) was kept.
+Fixed; the Office-app exclusion (unrelated to ClickFix) was kept.
+- **Deployment gap:** the v1.3 fix above was written and delivered the same day it was found, but was never actually applied to the deployed config - confirmed by direct inspection days later, after the ClickFix Wazuh rule (`0955`) had already been built and "validated" against a config that was silently still excluding the exact telemetry it needed.
+A reminder that `wazuh-analysisd -t` passing clean only proves the *rule* loads correctly - it says nothing about whether the underlying Sysmon config was ever actually redeployed.
+- **EID 25 `Type` field (v1.4, documentation-based, not field-confirmed):** `ProcessTampering`'s filter checked for the literal string `Image replaced`.
+Multiple independent sources (TrustedSec's SysmonCommunityGuide, a captured real EID 25 event from ultimatewindowssecurity.com) document the actual Sysmon-generated value as `Image is replaced` - with "is" in the middle.
+Corrected.
+Unlike the `Signed` field fix (EID 6, confirmed via a live LABDESK event capture), this one has **not** been confirmed against a real EID 25 event on this project's own endpoint - none has fired here to inspect.
+Flagged as such in the config and rule file comments rather than presented as verified.
+- **EID 25 coverage gap (v1.4):** the config only filtered for `Image is replaced` (Process Hollowing).
+The second documented tampering type, `Image is locked for access` (Process Herpaderping), was not filtered for at all - meaning Herpaderping, if it occurred, generated no telemetry regardless of the string issue above.
+Added as a second rule.

-> **Known limitation:** correlating the EID 24 clipboard write with a subsequent EID 1 scripting-interpreter launch (the actual ClickFix signature) is not implemented.
+> **Known limitation (EID 24):** correlating the clipboard write with a subsequent EID 1 scripting-interpreter launch (the actual ClickFix signature) is not implemented.
 Wazuh's `if_matched_sid` mechanism is built for repeated-match/flood detection - its `frequency` attribute has a documented minimum of 2, and a 2021 Wazuh GitHub issue (#7929) confirms undocumented behavior when used without `frequency`/`timeframe`.
 There is no verified, documented way to express "single event A, then single event B within N seconds" with this mechanism. `0955` ships the anchor/visibility rule only; cross-referencing the two events is a manual Discover/dashboard correlation for now.

+> **Known limitation (EID 25):** this event does not detect the full family of process-tampering techniques.
+Process Ghosting, a variant documented by Elastic Security, is specifically designed to evade the detection window EID 25 relies on. `0845` catches Hollowing and Herpaderping only.

-**Rule ID range correction:** the first version of this expansion used ad hoc IDs in the `92xxx` range this project already used internally, without checking them against Wazuh's *own* stock ruleset.
-Two of them (`92500`, `92600`) collided with `0850-audit_rules.xml`, a completely unrelated stock file, causing `wazuh-analysisd -t` to silently keep only the first-loaded definition of six rules.
-All fifteen new rule IDs were moved to `100000-120000`, the range Wazuh documentation explicitly reserves for custom rules and commits to never using for future stock rules.
+**Rule ID range correction, twice:** the first version of this expansion used ad hoc IDs in the `92xxx` range this project already used internally, without checking them against Wazuh's *own* stock ruleset.
+Two of them (`92500`, `92600`) collided with `0850-audit_rules.xml`, a completely unrelated stock file.
+All new rule IDs were moved to `100000-120000`, the range Wazuh documentation explicitly reserves for custom rules.
+The dispatch rule for EID 29 initially continued the project's internal `61xxx` sequence at `61653` - which turned out to already be spoken for: [Zafer Balkan's Wazuh/Sysmon field mapping](https://zaferbalkan.com/wazuh-sysmon-guidance/) documents `61653` as the slot Wazuh's own numbering convention reserves for EID 25 (`sysmon_event_25`), a rule this project hadn't implemented yet at the time.
+Reusing it for EID 29 would have squatted on a slot likely to see real coverage eventually - which it did, the same day, once EID 25 was added.
+Moved to `100850` instead of guessing another `61xxx` number.

+Worth noting: this project's own dispatch rule for EID 24 (`61652`) landed on the exact same ID Zafer's mapping documents - independently, from following the file's existing sequential pattern, not from reading his article.
+The EID 29 collision only surfaced because his table happened to also document the *next* slot.

 | EID | File | Technique | Real-world relevance (2026) |
 |---|---|---|---|